This chat on maintaining the Minute Book will be a review of a free IPBC webinar I attended in May 2011.

 Please note that I am definitely NOT a legal expert in this area; I'm a bookkeeper for goodness sake!
 I present this information so as to put the Corporate Minute Book on your radar and to facilitate a conversation with your lawyer.

-In May 2011, I attended a webinar sponsored by IPBC on the Corporate Minute Book and annual registration requirements for CCPCs.
+In May 2011, I attended a webinar sponsored by IPBC (now CBP Canada) on the Corporate Minute Book and annual registration requirements for CCPCs.
 The speaker was Darlene Lafond, Master Tax Accountant, Registered Public Accountant in Alberta.

 The main purpose of the webinar was to explain a bookkeepeer's responsibility with regards to the Corporate Minute Book was one of quality control.